How do I make a schedule?

 What do I wear as a volunteer?

-Volunteers will be issues a red short-sleeved “volunteer” t-shirt to wear during their shift.
-What you choose to wear with the t-shirt is up to you.
+Volunteers will be issues a short-sleeved “crew” t-shirt to wear during their shift.
+We ask you only wear this during your shift.

 What hours do I work as a volunteer?